Final report for FNE24-081

 One key challenge we encountered in our first year was working in a complex environment with many projects and events occurring simultaneously throughout the landscape, handled by multiple teams, which can cause communication mishaps.
 Specifically, several of our experimental plots were mowed before spring forage testing took place, reducing our overall forage testing sample size.
 We still were able to manage a reasonably sufficient sample size, but this spurred us to continue working on our methods of organizational communication around projects and experiments on the landscape and we had no similar incidents during the 2025 data collection season.

 We were able to answer the questions we set out to study during the grant period; however, due to the short two year timeline for the grant period, we are applying for grants to extend and expand the study (one USDA-AFRI grant currently pending).
 We feel the current methodology and the conclusions we can draw from the study will be greatly strengthened by increased sample size, the ability to follow the same plot through all phases of the rotation (see Figure 1), and off-farm replication and study of this particular ley system.
-We also think the research can be strengthened and interpretation challenges addressed if we were able to add additional protocols, such as greenhouse gas flux monitoring and monitoring of the biomass production and/or harvest biomass for crops.
-For instance, if the leys are sequestering more carbon in the surface soil, what if the increased tillage and animal impact are spurring the emissions of greater amounts of greenhouse gasses such as nitrous oxide?
-Without monitoring greenhouse gas emissions, we can not fully understand the potential climate impacts of our ley rotation system and how it compares to the climate performance of our perennial grassland pastures.
-We also feel there is increased need to understand the potential crop nutrition impacts of this system, particularly in light of the microbiome findings, in addition to the forage nutrition impacts documented.
+We also feel there is increased need to understand the potential crop production and nutrition impacts of this system, particularly in light of the microbiome findings, in addition to the forage nutrition impacts documented.
+Does the increased microbial diversity, increased beneficial microbes such as Arbuscular Mycorrhizal Fungi (AMFs), and more grassland-like microbiome community found in the ley rotations translate into discernible crop production and quality differences?

-As we complete the final months of this study, we will look for ways to share the results and learnings from this project with farmers in the Northeast, particularly small dairy and meat livestock farmers.
+As we complete and seek to expand this study, we will look for ways to share the results and learnings from this project with farmers in the Northeast, particularly small dairy and meat livestock farmers.
 We are planning to submit two journal manuscripts on this work by February 2026 and potentially present a poster sesson or talk at a relevant conference.